elbrus19/Authorised_dealer/README.md

 # Project Title

-This is a project that it create with BaseX.
+This is a project that it created with BaseX.
 The topic of this project is authorised dealer.

 ## Built With